-Held a regular meeting with the French Association of the Pharmaceutical Industry (Leem).
+The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 Apr 24, 2025

-The European and American Subcommittees of the International Committee of the Pharmaceutical Association of Japan (IPAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (Leem), and the German Association of Research-based Pharmaceutical Industry (vfa) as part of their activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
+The Europe & America Subcommittee of the JPMA International Affairs Committee holds regular meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (Leem), and the German R&D Pharmaceutical Industry Association (vfa) every year as part of activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
 The meeting was recently held with the French Association of the Pharmaceutical Industry.
 The recent regular meeting with the French Association of the Pharmaceutical Industry (Leem) was held in an online format on March 13, 2025.
 Although the meeting was delayed by half a year due to the change of government in France in 2024, we had a more active exchange of views than in previous years.

 Scene of the online meeting